By Chantal Bryan (Jonathan’s mother)

 At the same time that he wrote this story, he started to spell everything he wanted to say.
 He was off!

 From September 2015 Jonathan went on the roll at our local primary school.
-Despite not having been taught in literacy and numeracy in a mainstream setting before, he has no problem keeping up academically, although his output (particularly writing) is much slower than that of his peers.
+Despite not having been taught in literacy and numeracy in a mainstream setting before, he had no problem keeping up academically.
+In May 2017 Jonathan successfully completed his Year 6 SATs with an approved extra time allowance and independent invigilation.